bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Does anyone else have any?
 No, then would be nice to get a bit more into the crypto magic.
 If you could.
-Sure.
-Sure.

 Speaker 1: 00:45:30

-I I'm If this altitude is kind of too much or too little, let me know.
+If this altitude is kind of too much or too little, let me know.
 The slide is kind of gross looking.
 But I'll just walk through the basics of how this works.
 So, here's how this kind of works on the inside.